Phoenix15049/ScoreCalculator/README.md

 # ScoreCalculator

-My first program written with C#.
+My first program written with C# (dude , this program was written around 2015 or 14 in .net 4, so don’t expect anything fancy )

 The only thing this program gives is that it makes the calculation of scores easier for you.